-- 1. A reevaluation shall occur at least every three years and shall include, at a minimum, the following: - a.
-A functional vision evaluation; - b.
-A functional hearing assessment; - c.
-An assessment of social development; - d.
-An evaluation of receptive and expressive communication by a speech and language pathologist; - e.
-A learning media assessment; - f.
-If appropriate, an orientation and mobility assessment and a sign language assessment; and - g.
-Any other evaluations specified by an evaluation specialist and an exceptional student teacher after examination of available information in all areas addressed in the initial evaluation or in subsequent reevaluations of the student in accordance with Rule 6A-6.0331, F.A.C.
+- 1. A reevaluation shall occur at least every three (3) years and shall include, at a minimum, the following: - a.
+A medical eye exam describing etiology, diagnosis, and prognosis - b.
+Documented observation of functional vision that includes possible impediments to visual use - c.
+An audiological exam - d.
+Documented observation of auditory functioning - e.
+Any other evaluations specified by an evaluation specialist and an exceptional student teacher after examination of available information in all areas addressed in the initial evaluation or in subsequent reevaluations of the student in accordance with Rule 6A-6.0331, F.A.C. - 2.
+The medical aspect of reevaluation for students with bilateral anophthalmia may be waived by a written recommendation of a physician.